-- 2.1 The Planning and Compulsory Purchase Act 2004 ("the Act") requires LPA's to prepare and publish a Local Development Scheme (LDS), which is a project plan listing all the planning documents that the council proposes to prepare and details their content and timescale for production. - 2.2 This section of the Monitoring Report therefore examines the progress that the council has made in preparing the Local Plan documents as set out in the LDS project plan covering the monitoring period 1 April 2018 to 31 March 2019 inclusive.
+- 2.1 The Planning and Compulsory Purchase Act 2004 ("the Act") requires LPA's to prepare and publish a Local Development Scheme (LDS), which is a project plan listing all the planning documents that the council proposes to prepare and details their content and timescale for production. - 2.2 This section of the Monitoring Report therefore examines the progress that the council has made in preparing the Local Plan documents as set out in the LDS project plan covering the monitoring period 1 April 2019 to 31 March 2020 inclusive.
 It addresses the questions: - Have the timetables and milestones for Local Development Document preparation set out in the LDS been met? - Is progress being made towards them? - If not, what are the reasons and what action is being taken to address them? - 2.3 The assessment of timetables and milestones is undertaken against the LDS that was in force at the start of this monitoring period, which was "Issue 9".
+A revised LDS was published and took effect on the 28th January 2020 (Issue 10).

-Performance in Preparing Local Development Documents, 1 April 2018 to 31 March 2019.
+Performance in Preparing Local Development Documents, 1 April 2019 to 31 March 2020.